kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

 }
 {% endhighlight %}

-This is essentially binding the each variable to the lifetime specified by `'a`.
+This is essentially binding each variable to the lifetime specified by `'a`.
 Note it's forcing that both variables have the same lifetime and that the return type has the same lifetime as the input parameters.

 Now, if we replace `get_largest()` with `get_largest_with_lifetime()`, we won't get compiler errors.
-In the example below, result has the same lifetime was the common lifetimes of `vec1` and `vec2`, which is `vec2`'s lifetime.
+In the example below, `result` has the same lifetime was the common lifetimes of `vec1` and `vec2`, which is `vec2`'s lifetime.
 This means we're fine using result with the inner block.

 {% highlight rust %}
 let vec1 = vec![1, 2, 3];